-S-Space College of Education (사범대학) Center for Educational Research (교육종합연구원) SNU Journal of Education Research SNU Journal of Education Research vol.25 (2016)
+S-Space College of Education (사범대학) Center for Educational Research (교육종합연구원) SNU Journal of Education Research (SJER) SNU Journal of Education Research vol.25 (2016)

 Effects of Expository-Text Structures on Text-Based Interest, Comprehension, and Memory

 - SNU Journal of Education Research, Vol.25 No.2, pp. 39-57

 - expository texts ; text-structuring strategy ; text interest ; text comprehension ; text memory